t-kalinowski/promptdown/README.md

 auto-complete.

 The most common interface to an LLM, the "chat", frustrates any attempt at context management.
-It is an append-only log of a "conversation" where you are encouraged to compose your text in a comically small input box, absent the standard set of text-editing facilities in a typical text composition environment.
+It is an append-only log of turns where you are encouraged to compose your text in a comically small input box without the standard features of a typical text editor.

-You engage in a "conversation" with an autocomplete.
-A conversation where the context often begins with a large hidden component which then grows over time.
-The system prompt, available tool definitions, tool calls, tool call results, and even external content like added files, invite no opportunity to observe or refine how the context is assembled.
+Worse, the interaction starts pre-seeded with a large hidden context that only grows while you engage in a pretend conversation with the autocomplete.
+The system prompt, available tool definitions, tool calls, tool call results, and even external content like added files, invite no opportunity to observe let alone refine the context that is assembled.
-Curtains and smoke all in service of maintaining the illusion you're interacting with a sentience and not an autocomplete.

 The append-only nature of a chat interface means that all interactions that go on long enough end the same way: going off a cliff in usefulness